Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 <img width="586" alt="OpenAthena Android an example of an Autel drone inaccuracy warning" src="./assets/troubleshooting/ERROR_Autel_Known_Accuracy_Problems.jpg">

 Drones made by Autel Robotics typically have numerous firmware and hardware issues (this author's personal observation, not an disparagement).
 During development of OpenAthena, this author observed cases where metadata tags were misspelled, the reported vertical datum for altitude was incorrect, and other significant issues.
-Additionally, the drone hardware itself (excpeting sensor payloads) is generally of inferior quality to DJI and other contemporaries.
+Additionally, the drone hardware itself (excepting sensor payloads) is generally of inferior quality to DJI and other contemporaries.

 This error message will occur the first time an Autel drone image is loaded into a user's session of operating the app.
 It is intended to inform the user of possible accuracy problems which may occur, while still allowing them to proceed with calculation if they wish to do so.